 5. Is there an expert in the house?

-Many products offer help in various forms, such as live, chat, phone, and email.
+Many products offer help via live chat, phone, video consultations with CPAs, and email.
 Consider which type might work best for you and how much it’s worth in terms of time and money.
-And remember, the price for help features can vary based on the type and the product.

 6. Maximize your cheddar.

-While audits are very unlikely for small businesses (about 2.5%) it never hurts to be prepared.
+While audits for small businesses are expected to remain low in 2026, it never hurts to be prepared.
 Some tax software includes professional support to work with the IRS on your behalf.

 7. Review the reviews.

-It’s a good idea to ask fellow business owners – particularly those in the same line of work – what they use for tax software and what their experience has been.
-Along with that, you can likely find a wealth of customer reviews and ratings for all major tax software products online.
+It’s a good idea to ask fellow business owners – particularly those in the same line of work – what they use for tax software.
+Along with that, you can find a wealth of customer reviews and ratings for all major tax software products online.

-TurboTax is a big name in the tax software business.
-And it’s no wonder why.
+TurboTax remains a big name in the tax software business.
 Their small business solution, TurboTax Business, is one of the easiest-to-use and most cost-effective solutions out there.
-It’s designed for:
+It is designed for:

 - Partnerships